yoondoong/altStackWorkshop/README.md

 ## Flask

 ## Connecting to backend
 Now it's time to complete the backend part of this assignment!
 Since Flask has already been set up for you, all you have to do for this workshop is connect the vue event methods to the database.
-In your **app.js** you should currently have three methods for : fetchEvents, addEvent, and deleteEvent.
+In your **app.js** you should currently have three methods for your vue instance: fetchEvents, addEvent, and deleteEvent.

 ### fetchEvents
 :rocket: In your fetchEvents method, replace the code you have with this: